mm80843/T3.5/docs/Benef/PBN__Benef_497.md

 # __Efficient resource allocation__

-## Name of the Benefit

-Big data analytics and AI enable accurate prediction of demand for healthcare resources, ensuring efficient allocation and management.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in healthcare systems and infrastructure can benefit from improved efficiency and cost savings.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_540.md)